Genia888/FitnessHub/Documentation/(Stage 3) Technical Documentation.md

 ## Client

-### Must Have
+# Must Have

-- As a client, I want to create my account, so I can follow trainings
-- As a client, I want to book a coaching session, so I can get personalized guidance
-- As a client, I want to connect to my account, so I can choose a coach
+As a client, I want to create my account so I can follow trainings As a client, I want to book a coaching session so I can get personalized guidance As a client, I want to connect to my account so I can choose a coach

-### Should Have
+# Should Have
-- As a client, I want to track my stats, so I can measure my progress.
+As a client, I want to track my stats so I can measure my progress.
-- As a client, I want to receive notifications before a training, so I don’t forget
+As a client, I want to receive notifications before a training, so I don’t forget

-### Could Have
+# Could Have
-- As a client, I want to access exercise videos, so that I can do the right movements
+As a client, I want to access exercise videos so that I can do the right movements

-### Won’t Have
+# Won’t Have
-- As a client, I want to sync my data with my Apple Watch, so that I can integrate my workouts
+As a client, I want to sync my data with my Apple Watch so that I can integrate my workouts

 ## Coach

-### Must Have
+# Must Have

-- As a coach, I want to create an account, so I can post my profile on the platform
-- As a coach, I want to log in, so I can update my profile
+As a coach, I want to create an account so I can post my profile on the platform As a coach, I want to log in so I can update my profile.
-- As a coach, I want to log in, so I can check the profile of my clients and give personalized guidance
+As a coach, I want to log in so I can check the profile of my clients and give personalized guidance.
-- As a coach, I want to manage my availability, so my clients can book a slot
+As a coach, I want to manage my availability so my clients can book a slot.

-### Should Have
+# Should Have

-- As a coach, I want to see my reviews, so I can improve myself
+As a coach, I want to see my reviews so I can improve myself.

-### Could Have
+# Could Have
-- As a coach, I want to share pre-established nutrition plans, so I can save time
+As a coach, I want to share pre-established nutrition plans so I can save time.

-### Won’t Have
+# Won’t Have
-- As a coach, I want to receive notifications on my smartwatch, so I don’t miss messages
+As a coach, I want to receive notifications on my smartwatch so I don’t miss messages

 ## Admin

-### Must Have
+# Must Have
-- As an admin, I want to manage user accounts, so I can help coaches and clients with their login problems.
+As an admin, I want to manage user accounts so I can help coaches and clients with their login problems.
-- As an admin, I want to see how many people register on the platform, so I can manage the flow.
+As an admin, I want to see how many people register on the platform so I can manage the flow.

-### Should Have
+# Should Have
-- As an admin, I want to generate reports, so I can track platform growth.
+As an admin, I want to generate reports so I can track platform growth.

-### Could Have
+# Could Have
-- As an admin, I want to configure/add discount codes, so I can attract more users
+As an admin, I want to configure/add discount codes so I can attract more users.

 ### First wireframes